craftcms/legacy-commerce-docs/products.md

 Products may be configured for either unlimited stock or a specific quantity per variant, even if using the single default variant.
 A variant’s finite stock amount will automatically be reduced whenever someone completes an order until it reaches zero.

+Though a variant’s “Available for purchase” setting won’t be changed, it cannot be added to a cart once its stock has reached zero.

 For returns or refunds that aren’t ultimately delivered to the customer, you’ll need to either manually update product stock or use [the `orderStatusChange` event](events.md#orderstatuschange) to automate further stock adjustments.

 ## Purchasables